Kaká: First Confederations Cup title and 2006 World Cup

-Kaká started in his first FIFA World Cup finals in 2006 and scored his first and only goal of the tournament with a 25-yard strike in Brazil's 1–0 victory over Croatia in Brazil's opener, for which he was named Man of the Match.
+Kaká made his first FIFA World Cup finals start in 2006 and scored his first and only goal of the tournament with a 25-yard strike in Brazil's 1–0 victory over Croatia in Brazil's opener, for which he was named Man of the Match.
 Kaká was unable to keep up the momentum for the remainder of the tournament, as Brazil was eliminated by France in the quarter-finals with French star Thierry Henry scoring the winner.

 In 2006 he was part of the "magic quartet".
 Kaká and Ronaldinho in midfield, backed up by strikers Ronaldo and Adriano.
 The team was top heavy and unbalanced, and forced to work back in midfield, Kaká paid the price.

 — Tim Vickery writing for ESPN on Brazil's disappointing 2006 World Cup.

 In a friendly against rivals Argentina at the Emirates Stadium, London on 3 September 2006, after entering as a substitute, Kaká received the ball off a deflection from an Argentina corner kick and outran Lionel Messi while taking the ball down three quarters of the field to score.
 Exhibiting his "fantastic acceleration and balletic grace" (according to Carl Anka for the BBC), Kaká regards it as the greatest goal he ever scored.
 On 12 May 2007, citing an exhaustive schedule of Serie A, Champions League and national team play, Kaká bowed out of the 2007 Copa América, which Brazil won.
 After missing out on the Copa América, he returned to play in Brazil's friendly match against Algeria on 22 August 2007.
 On 11 October 2008, Kaká opened the scoring for Brazil in their 4–0 win against Venezuela in a qualification game for the 2010 FIFA World Cup.